igrega348/neural_xray/README.md

 **Experimental datasets:**
 - Download from: https://doi.org/10.17863/CAM.126862
 - Place in `data/experimental/` directory
+- Suggested to start with `04_kel_base_comp`
-- Ensure data follows the expected structure (see dataset documentation)
+- If you use your own data, ensure it follows the expected structure (see dataset documentation)

 **Data structure requirements:**
 - `transforms_00.json` - Initial state projections
-- `transforms_20.json` - Final state projections
+- `transforms_XX.json` - Final state projections
-- `transforms_00_to_20.json` - Dynamic projections during deformation
+- `transforms_00_to_XX.json` - Dynamic projections during deformation
 - `*.yaml` or `*.npz` - Volume grid files for initial and final states

 ### Workflow Overview